 Compile the list of pages and conduct a quality and relevance check.
 Google has often made it clear that it uses content ‘relevance’ and ‘freshness’ to determine its quality and value.
 So, look closely at your underperforming and check whether they contain inaccurate or out-of-date information.

-Ensure the content you have published on your web pages covers topics in depth, fulfilling the search intent and is written with humans in mind.
-In addition to fixing the existing content, you also have an option to publish new content on your website to offset your traffic loss.
+Ensure the content you have published on your web pages covers topics in-depth, fulfilling the search intent, and is written with humans in mind.
+In addition to fixing the existing content, you also have the option to publish new content on your website to offset your traffic loss.